Rethinking GNNs and Missing Features: Challenges, Evaluation and a Robust Solution: Beyond Uniform Missingness

 Dataset suitability is only one dimension of the evaluation problem.
 A second, equally important factor is the choice of the missingness mechanism under which models are tested.
 In the literature, nearly all prior works adopt a masking scheme based on \textit{U-MCAR} mechanism.
 In other works \citep{taguchi2021graph, um2023confidencebased}, a different variant is used where entire feature vectors of randomly selected nodes are masked.
 We denote this as \textbf{\textit{Structural MCAR (S-MCAR)}}.
 These two settings have become the default evaluation standards in the context of graph learning.
 We argue that more challenging and realistic missing data patterns need to be considered for a more informative evaluation of different methods' capabilities.
 We first introduce a more challenging MCAR mechanism:

-\paragraph{\textit{Label–Dependent MCAR (LD-MCAR)}.} Missingness here is applied at the feature (column) level, assigning higher missingness probability to features $X_j$ that are more informative for the label, as measured by the mutual information $I(X_j; Y)$.
-Then, each entry $X_{ij}$ is masked independently with probability $P(M_{ij} = 1) = \rho \cdot I(X_j; Y)$, where $\rho \in [0, 1]$ is a scaling factor selected to achieve the overall desired expected missingness rate across the dataset.
+\paragraph{\textit{Label–Dependent MCAR (LD-MCAR)}.} Missingness here is applied at the feature (column) level, assigning higher missingness probability to features $X_{:,j}$ that are more informative for the label, as measured by the mutual information $I(X_{:,j}; Y)$.
+Then, each entry $X_{ij}$ is masked independently with probability $P(M_{ij} = 1) = \rho \cdot I(X_{:,j}; Y)$, where $\rho \in [0, 1]$ is a scaling factor selected to achieve the overall desired expected missingness rate across the dataset.
 Importantly, this mechanism is still MCAR: the probability that a specific entry is missing does not depend on the actual value of the feature or the label, but only on the mutual information of the feature column and the label.

-Outside of graph learning, authors have also emphasized the importance of MAR and MNAR mechanisms that reflect more realistically the kinds of missingness encountered in real-world applications\citep{ghorbani2018embedding, mohan2021graphical,jaeger2022aim, van2023missing}.
-In many practical scenarios, missing features are indeed related to their values or to the prediction target.
+In many practical scenarios, missing features are related to their values or to the prediction target~\citep{ghorbani2018embedding, mohan2021graphical,jaeger2022aim, van2023missing}.
 For instance, a patient might be less likely to report their weight if it is above a certain threshold.
-This corresponds to a Missing Not At Random (MNAR) mechanism~\citep{rubin1976inference}.
-Testing GNN models exclusively under MCAR conditions thus fails to capture the challenge of more realistic settings.
+This corresponds to a MNAR mechanism.
+Testing GNN models exclusively under MCAR conditions fails to capture the challenge of more realistic settings.
 We therefore propose two different MNAR scenarios:

-\paragraph{\textit{Feature-Dependant MNAR (FD-MNAR)}.} In this mechanism the probability of missingness depends on the value of the feature itself.
+\paragraph{\textit{Feature-Dependent MNAR (FD-MNAR)}.} In this mechanism the probability of missingness depends on the value of the feature itself.
 In particular, we assume that extreme feature values, e.g., high quantiles, are more likely to be missing, as often observed in real-world settings such as healthcare, where abnormal values may be withheld.
 Formally, for each feature column $j$, let $q^{(\tau)}_j$ denote the $\tau$-quantile of the observed values.
 We define the missingness probability for entry $X_{ij}$ as: